Close×

 We reserve the right to refuse to carry any baggage exceeding the 15-kilo weight limit, both at the start of and during the journey.

-Course of the stay
+Course of the trip

-Trip starting point and parking
+Departure point and parking

 Three weeks before your trip, we'll send you full details of the departure point, parking areas and meeting time.
 You can leave your vehicle in a designated area at the departure site.
 However, Vélo Québec Voyages declines all responsibility in the event of theft or vandalism.